- Alternative and complementary therapies

 Please don’t post messages encouraging others to disclose contact details about themselves.
 When such details appear, they will be removed by the Dementia Talking Point team.

 Also please do not post messages with the sole intent of urging others to post personal information (e.g. images, stories) on other websites which may not have the same safeguards as Dementia Talking Point.

 Students and researchers can post in the “Researchers, students and professionals” forum asking for general information about dementia, or to canvass for opinions without needing prior approval.
 But:

 - You should not plan to reproduce details or quotes of the responses you receive in your work.

 - Please don't ask questions which might lead members to post personal information.

 - Don't post your own contact details.

-- And please don't contact Talking Point members privately.
+- And please don't contact Dementia Talking Point members privately.

 Research projects will need to provide confirmation that they've received ethics consent from the National Research Ethics Service (NRES).